AdaCore/gnatstudio/docs/users_guide/main_window.rst

 One search context looks for file names and is convenient for quickly opening files.
-By default, it looks at all files found in any of the source directories of your project, even if those files aren't explicit sources of the project (for example because they don't match the naming scheme for any of the languages used by the project).
+By default, it looks at all files found in any of the source directories of your project, even if those files are not explicit sources of the project (for example because they do not match the naming scheme for any of the languages used by the project).
 This is often convenient because you can easily open support files like :file:`Makefiles` or documentation, but it can also sometimes be annoying if the source directories include too